Massachusetts Court Records

 Felonies are grievous offenses that typically result in the offender spending time in a state prison.
 Unlike other states, the Commonwealth of Massachusetts does not classify felonies and accompanying sentences according to the gravity of the offense.
 Instead, Massachusetts has a statute for different criminal offenses that spells out the penalties for each offense.

-- Arson: Burning a house where people are domiciled is liable to a term in state prison, not more than 20 years.
-Alternatively, the Massachusetts General Laws prescribe imprisonment in jail or a house of correction for a period of not more than 2 ½ years or the payment of a fine that should not be more than $10,000.
-Paying a fine and serving either of the types of imprisonment is also acceptable under the law.
+- Arson: Burning a house where people are domiciled is liable to a term in state prison of not more than 20 years.
+Alternatively, the Massachusetts General Laws prescribe imprisonment for a period of not more than 2 ½ years and fines up to $10,000.
+The law also allows offenders to undergo diversion programs for such offenses.

 - Vehicular Manslaughter: Vehicular manslaughter carries a penalty of imprisonment at the state prison for a period that should not be less than 5 years but should not exceed 20 years.
 The law also prescribes a fine that should not be more than $25,000.

 Massachusetts laws give a time frame within which a felony case may be filed.
 If that number of years passes without that crime being prosecuted in court, it may never be brought up again for trial.
 Different offenses have different time limits under the criminal statute of limitations.
-For example, Robbery or intent to rob or murder has a 10-year limit within which it should have been investigated and brought to court.
-Rape or abuse of a child has a 15-year limit while the rape of any other person is pegged at 6 years.
-Larceny, arson, and kidnapping all have their limit set at 6 years.
-Murder is the only felony case that has no time limit.
-It may be investigated and brought to court at any time.
+For example, robbery or intent to rob or murder has a 10-year limit within which it should have been investigated and brought to court.
+Rape or abuse of a child has a 15-year limit, while the rape of any other person is pegged at 6 years.
+Larceny and kidnapping all have their limit set at 6 years.
+Murder is the only felony case that has no time limit; it may be investigated and brought to court at any time.

 Can I get a Felony Removed from a Court Record in Massachusetts?